SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">endpoint id</td>
 <td style="text-align: left">String</td>
-<td style="text-align: left">Indicates the LWM2M client’s “endpoint ID” in order to allow the LwM2M bootstrap to provision the bootstrap information for the LWM2M client.
+<td style="text-align: left">Indicates the LWM2M client's "endpoint ID" in order to allow the LwM2M bootstrap to provision the bootstrap information for the LWM2M client.
 The endpoint ID has be to be <b>unique</b> across all tenants and must have the same value as the ID.</td>
 <td style="text-align: left">Yes</td>
 </tr>
 <tr>